ncutixavier/pwc-fe-challenge/README.md

 Welcome to the PWC Frontend Challenge! 🚀

-## Overview 🌟
+## 🌐 Overview

 This project is a web application developed using Next.js, a popular React framework.
-It is a part of the PWC Frontend Challenge and serves as a platform to showcase your frontend development skills.
-You can check out the deployed version of this project here: [PWC Frontend Challenge](https://pwc-fe-challenge.vercel.app/) 🌐
+It is a part of the PWC Frontend Challenge and serves as a platform to showcase my frontend development skills.
+You can check out the deployed version of this project here: [PWC Frontend Challenge](https://pwc-fe-challenge.vercel.app/)

-## Features 🌟
+## 🌟 Features

-🌟 Here are some of the key features of this project:
+Here are some of the key features of this project:

 - Modern and responsive design.
 - Next.js for efficient server-side rendering and routing.
 - Easy deployment with Vercel.

-## Project Strategies 🚧
+## 🚧 Project Strategies

-🌟 Here are some of the key strategies of this project:
+Here are some of the key strategies followed in this project:

 - Set up a GitHub repository for the project.
 - Configure a boilerplate Next.js project and integrate `React Query`.